 As such, the trivium’s three stages equips students with better educational tools than modern techniques that often only teach facts without analysis.

 Where Does Theology Fit Into the Trivium in Classical Education?

 For the pagan and the Christian, the trivium was supposed to have an absolute, holistic, and complete influence on every aspect of the student’s life, forming their thoughts, actions, and habits.
-This is why Plato effectively said, ‘Give me a child up to age 7 and I’ll form them into whatever you like.’
+This is why Plato effectively said, ‘Give me a child up to age seven, and I’ll form them into whatever you like.’